 Tharpe describes Sakrete’s free app as not just a measuring tool, but a total volumetric job estimator.
 Ideal for novice DIYers or seasoned pros, the app features simple point and shoot estimates on a smart phone without the hassle of tedious calculations.
 It eliminates the guesswork and helps keep the project on track from start to finish.

 Estimating the necessary volume of concrete with the app is very intuitive.
 Start by choosing a project type, then enter the project’s dimensions using the app’s Augmented Reality (AR) function to scan the area to receive the recommended Sakrete product, quantity and where to buy it locally.
 It can even estimate curves and irregular shapes with ease, simply by tapping the screen to place pins along the perimeter of the project area.
 The app also includes a tutorial for new users.

-Completely free and available in English and Spanish, the Sakrete app can be downloaded for iOS and Android on the following devices: iPhone 6S or newer, iPad Pro (9.7”, 10.5”, and 12.9”), iPad 2017, or newer and Android devices running Android 7.0.
+Completely free and available in English and Spanish, the Sakrete app can be downloaded for iOS and Android.
+Its is available on the following devices: iPhone 6S or newer, iPad Pro (9.7”, 10.5”, and 12.9”), iPad 2017, or newer and Android devices running Android 7.0.
 Go to your app store or download at www.sakrete.com/app

 “Using AR spatial technology to measure and scan project sites, the app can quickly calculate the number of concrete bags needed for slab or post projects,” said Tharpe.
 “It’s an easy way to save time, money and material.”
 He added that whether a contractor or DIYer does the math or uses the app for more complex jobs, estimating concrete jobs accurately will give all parties a more accurate budget for material costing as well as save on headaches like those time-wasting trips back to the lumberyard for another bag or two when you come up short.